hexagram30/agent/docs/compat.rst

 .. contents:: Table of Contents

 The following are based upon related models for personality coponent
-compatibility: the Big Five (FFM) and the IPIP (which extends the Big Five to including 30 facets).
+compatibility: the Big Five (FFM; 5-dimentional model) and the IPIP (which extends the Big Five to including 30 facets, and thus a 30-dimensional model).
+We've also proposed a simplified one for reasoning about the basics of personality interactions.

-We make a departure from both of these models, however: Neuroticism and its six facets (in IPIP) have been replaced with their opposites.
-This was done to simplify the numeric models; with a positive category used instead, the fifth personality component can be treated just like the other four.
+Do note, however, that we make a departure from the norm for all of these
+models: Neuroticism (and its six facets in IPIP) has been replaced with its opposite, Stability.
+This was done to simplify the numeric models; with a ositive category used instead, the fifth personality component can be treated just like the other four, with no special numerical considerations.

 For all models below, a compatibility level of 5 is the highest, and a level of 1 is the lowest.